iamblackbull/SayehBot/Readme.md

   - `lsb_release -a` for ubuntu (Recommended: 20.04.6)
   - `ffmpeg -version` (Recommended: 4.2.7-0ubuntu0.1)

-# Other useful Ubuntu commands
+# Other useful ubuntu commands
 - ### The `rm` command
   - To delete a single file use `rm [file]`
   - To delete all files in a directory use `rm -i [directory]/*`